Naperville Central High School: Plagiarism scandal

 In 2008, principal Jim Caudill plagiarized a speech he gave to graduating seniors.
 The speech originally came from Megan Nowicki-Plackett, a teacher at the time who was formerly a student at the school.
 Earlier in the year, Caudill had fired a newspaper adviser over profanity, which began a free speech debate among the community.
-The school district ultimately decided to remove Caudill from his principal position and reassign him to oversight of construction during renovations.
+The school district ultimately decided to remove Caudill from his position as principal and reassign him to oversight of construction during renovations.
 Caudill was replaced by Bill Wiesbrook the following year.
 Wiesbrook was hired in 1996 and previously had worked as a dean to students and assistant principal of operations.